 01 of 05

 New Yorkers are constantly seeking new and interesting ways to be entertained.
-Enter the realm of "immersive theater," which invites participants to explore the theatrical genre, devoid of the fourth wall.
+Enter the realm of "immersive theater" in NYC, which invites participants to explore the theatrical genre, devoid of the fourth wall.
 The quartet of shows we've rounded up here explores interactive theater in various formats, breaking down barriers between actors and attendees, and using nontraditional venues like multilevel stage sets, the city streets, or even a moving bus.
-Read on for four immersive theater productions where you'll be invited into the experience rather than just to observe it: each are sure to have you imagining theater in a whole new light.Continue to 2 of 5 below.
+Read on for four immersive theater productions where you'll be invited into the experience rather than just to observe it: each is sure to have you imagining theater in a whole new light.Continue to 2 of 5 below.

 02 of 05